Teaching Two Syllable Words with 2 Free Wordlists and Games

 When to begin teaching Multisyllable Words

 Once students are fairly fluent in reading one-syllable words with short vowel sounds it may be time to introduce 2 syllable words.
 Kids are often very interested and motivated by longer words.
 So having children read and even write a two-syllable word early in instruction can be a fun and helpful way to develop reading skills.
+2 syllable words begin to be covered in my Grade 1 and Level 1 packs

 Begin with two syllable Words that are closed